 Safely turns on and off based on pipe temperature.
 LED light indicates when cable is in use.
 Cable is strong, but remains easy to work with.
 Can be easily attached to pipe with electrical tape or ties.
-Will keep water flowing even at -40° temperatures.
-Available in 3' - 120' lengths.
+Will keep water flowing even at temperatures of -40 degrees.

 The non-heated section of the cable is short.
 You may need an additional extension cord.